 I don't know what to do.
 When I think of my past, I know I passively accepted the 10 horrible years with my husband, but now I see I am placing my new boss and this sinking company over what I need, and that is to quit.
 I am so overloaded with doing all the work that I don't have time to look for a job.
 My new boss calls me every night with questions because he is not catching on to what needs to be done and how to do it.
 My son is now old enough to take care of himself, but I am worried about what he has experienced with having a bad father.
 I don't know where to turn.

 A: Your troubles likely stem from your lack of personal confidence due to poor or no emotional support in childhood.
 You are a quick study and capable of carrying out all you learn, as you know from your work performance.
 Your goal is to realize you have the right and ability to speak out when a situation is wrong or detrimental to you.
 Overall success depends on knowing how to do what is best for you — not on becoming the sacrificial lamb.

 Join a support group such as Al-Anon where you will meet others with similar personal life stories — people who have taken on responsibilities and succumbed to the effects of having alcoholic partners.
 Once you see you are not alone and meet people letting go of such situations, you will be aware of the dangers before allowing similar patterns and values into your life again at work or at home.

-Email [email protected] with all your workplace experiences and questions.
-For more information, visit www.lindseyparkernovak.com and for past columns, see www.creators.com/read/At-Work-Lindsey-Novak.
+Email career and life coach: [email protected] with your workplace problems and issues.
+Ms. Novak responds to all emails.
+For more information, visit www.lindseynovak.com, and for past columns, see https://www.creators.com/features/at-work-lindsey-novak.